OBS Studio vs Camtasia: Which Screen Recorder Should You Choose in 2026?

 What is a good alternative to both OBS and Camtasia?

-ScreenBuddy is an excellent alternative that combines recording and editing in a lightweight macOS app for $9.99 one-time.
-It offers auto-zoom effects, 18 gradient backgrounds, annotations, and MP4/GIF export — without the complexity of OBS or the high price of Camtasia.
+ScreenBuddy combines recording and editing in a lightweight macOS app for $29.99 one-time.
+It includes auto-zoom effects (1.25x to 5x), 18 gradient backgrounds, annotations, and MP4/GIF export.
+You get OBS-level recording with Camtasia-style editing without the configuration complexity or the annual subscription cost.

 Related Articles